danielemalitesta/danielemalitesta.github.io/_pages/about.md

 My main research topics are _Graph Representation Learning_, _Recommender Systems_, and _Multimodal Deep Learning_.

 # Upcoming events
-* _[11-02-2023]_ Giandomenico Cornacchia will present our [paper](https://arxiv.org/pdf/2308.12911.pdf) about popularity bias in multimodal-aware recommendation at the MMIR workshop co-located with MM 2023 in Ottawa (ON, Canada).
-* _[11-01-2023]_ I'll present our resource [paper](https://arxiv.org/pdf/2306.17125.pdf) about [Ducho](https://github.com/sisinflab/Ducho/tree/main) at MM 2023 in Ottawa (ON, Canada).
+* _[11-30-2023]_ Me, Claudio Pomo, and Tommaso Di Noia will present our [tutorial](https://sisinflab.github.io/tutorial-gnns-recsys-log2023/) "Graph Neural Networks for Recommendation: Reproducibility, Graph Topology, and Node Representation" at LoG 2023!

 # Latest news
+* _[11-02-2023]_ I presented our [paper](https://arxiv.org/pdf/2308.12911.pdf) about popularity bias in multimodal-aware recommendation at the MMIR workshop co-located with MM 2023.
+* _[11-01-2023]_ I presented our resource [paper](https://arxiv.org/pdf/2306.17125.pdf) about [Ducho](https://github.com/sisinflab/Ducho/tree/main) at MM 2023.
 * _[10-17-2023]_ "Graph Neural Networks for Recommendation: Reproducibility, Graph Topology, and Node Representation" was accepted as tutorial at LoG 2023 (check out the [website](https://sisinflab.github.io/tutorial-gnns-recsys-log2023/))!
-* _[10-13-2023]_ The workshop IRonGraphs has been officially accepted to be held at ECIR 2024!
-I am among the organizers with Ludovico Boratto, Mirko Marras, Giacomo Medda, Cataldo Musto, and Erasmo Purificato.
-More info coming soon...
+* _[10-13-2023]_ The workshop [IRonGraphs](https://irongraphs.github.io/ecir2024/) has been officially accepted to be held at ECIR 2024!
-* _[10-13-2023]_ I was selected to serve as publicity co-chair at UMAP 2024!
-* _[09-20-2023]_ I was selected as one of the [outstanding reviewers](https://twitter.com/ACMRecSys/status/1704835968191316207) at RecSys 2023!

 # Recent publications
 A selection of recent publications (for the full list, please visit this [link](https://danielemalitesta.github.io/publications/)).